mohitagarwal11/hangman-game-c/README.md

 - Allow user-defined word sets
 - Save scores or track performance
-- GUI version using C graphics or porting to Python
+- Create a GUI or Web version of the game

 ---